zipscene/common-query/README.md

 let func = update.createUpdateFn();
 func(objectToUpdate);  // true

 /* Normalize an update, optionally to a provided schema.
-Generally validates the update as well.
+Validates the update as well.
    This is done by default in the constructor; pass the skipValidate option to opt out of this behavior. */ update.normalize();